apache/celix/documents/cmake_commands/README.md

 - COPY: If this option is present, the bundles will be copied to the container build dir.
 This option overrides the NO_COPY option used in the add_celix_container call.
 - NO_COPY: If this option is present, the install/start bundles will be configured using a absolute path to the bundle.
-This option overrides optional NO_COPY option used in the add_celix_container call.
+This option overrides optional COPY option used in the add_celix_container call.

 ## celix_container_embedded_bundles
 Embed a selection of bundles to the Celix container.